 In Maratha Verbrugge’s compelling study of 19th-century women and health reform, she sees the Ladies’ Physiological Institute as presenting an opportunity for middle-class women to gather and popularize the idea of women in medicine, something the society spells out in the first article of its constitution: “…to promote among Women a knowledge of the HUMAN SYSTEM, the LAWS OF LIFE AND HEALTH, and the means of relieving sickness and suffering.”

 In 1847, Harriot learned that Elizabeth Mott had returned to the states, and was very ill.
 She and Sarah had not seen Elizabeth for years, and they went to her bedside.
 “I found her sick unto death,” Harriot writes.
-She and Sarah, unable to do anything, stayed by her side.
-Elizabeth died soon after.
-Soon after, Harriot decided to apply to Harvard Medical School.
+The sisters, unable to do anything, stayed by her side.
+Elizabeth died shortly after.
+It was aroud this time that Harriot decided to apply to Harvard Medical School.

 It was a question that many of her patients had been asking her.
 “These and many similar interrogatories strengthened my purpose,” Harriot wrote, in the aftermath of Elizabeth’s death.